A house fit for a Queen

 It was once part of a large estate which included another manor house (Flordon Hall), several farms and a number of cottages, but that was broken up in 1948 leaving Mergate Hall with some 12 acres of land including gardens and pasture.
 The grounds include a yew hedge and some magnificent trees - including what are claimed to be descendants of the first Canadian larches to have been brought to England in 1712.

 Mergate was a separate manor in Medieval times.
-It was sold to Bartholomew APPLEYARD - citizen and bailiff of Norwich in 1372 and MP for the city in 1374 and 1412.
-His son, William, was a burgess in parliament for Norwich no less than 9 times, and the first Mayor of Norwich in 1403.
+It was sold to Bartholomew Appleyard - citizen and bailiff of Norwich in 1372 and MP for the city in 1374 and 1412.
+His son, William, was a burgess in parliament for Norwich no less than 10 times, and the first Mayor of Norwich in 1404.
 Whether there was a house on this site as early as that is uncertain.
-The Norfolk historian Francis Blomefield claims that William's grandson, John Appleyard (died 1473) 'settled here and Brakene Hall' which seems to be the source of constant muddles between Bracon Hall and Mergate Hall.
+The Norfolk historian Francis Blomefield claims that William's grandson, John Appleyard (died 1473) 'settled here and built Brakene Hall' which seems to be the source of constant muddles between Bracon Hall and Mergate Hall.
 Maybe each was built by different Appleyard sons....
-We know the Appleyards also owned nearby Rainthorpe Hall and Stanfield Hall, which by daughters' marriages then passed to other families.
+We know the Appleyards also owned nearby Rainthorpe Hall and Stanfield Hall, which sales and marriages then passed to other families.

 Mergate Hall passed to the KEMP family through the marriage of the heiress Elizabeth Appleyard to Robert Kemp, some time before 1470 (he had married again by 1474) - and remained in the hands of the Kemps until it was sold in 1948.
 However, for much of the time it was let out to tenants and in the past 500 years has received some prestigious visitors, too.

-Robert Kemp and Elizabeth nee Appleyard had three daughters who are sure to have visited or livied at the Hall.
+Robert Kemp and Elizabeth nee Appleyard had three daughters who are sure to have visited or lived at the Hall.
 The second, Elizabeth Kemp (died 1536), became Lady of the Bedchamber to Catherine of Aragon, first wife of Henry VIII.
-Among the wider Appleyard relatives was Amy Robsart (1532-1560), half-sister of John Appleyard, whose mother inherited Stanfield Hall where she was born - Amy married Robert Dudley, Earl of Leicester and favourite of Elizabeth I, and rumours abounded that Amy's death from a fall downstairs was no accident....
+Among the wider Appleyard relatives was Amy Robsart (1532-1560), half-sister of John and Anne Appleyard.
+After the death of John and Anne's father Roger Appleyard in 1528, their mother continued to raise her family at Stanfield.
+She married Sir John Robsart and had another daughter, Amy, who married Robert Dudley, Earl of Leicester and favourite of Elizabeth I, but died young - rumours abounded that Amy's death from a fall downstairs was no accident....

 This must have been very embarrassing for Lord Dudley when Queen Elizabeth herself came to Bracon Ash on her 'progress' from London to Norwich in August 1578.
 Both Mergate Hall and (a former) Bracon Hall claim to have accommodated her, but Mergate holds the stronger claim and has, of course, been championed by its owners!
 But it was a small house for a Queen, and her followers, favourites (including Dudley), and retinue had to be accommodated elsewhere.
 Local manor houses would have vied to host members of the Court, and local houses and commons would have been pressed to accommodate servants in homes and tents.
 There's more about that royal 'progress' on the Bracon Ash page.